 - PRODUCT -This function is used to multiply numbers.

 Microsoft Excel 365 version has more than 450 functions.
-To learn all these, you can click on the following links.

 14. How to Evaluate a Formula in Excel